Conducting successful online English lessons and engaging young students can be challenging.

 3. Prepare Before Each Class

-If you really want to have a great online class experience, showing a student you went the extra mile by including props regarding the subject they chose or doing research on the things that they like to discuss can mean the difference between getting booked again or being forgotten forever.
+If you really want to have a great online class experience, show a student you went the extra mile by including props regarding the subject they chose or doing research on the things that they like to discuss: things like these can mean the difference between getting booked again or being forgotten forever.

 4. Use Activities and Props